domnich/animal-health/README.md

 # animal-health

-Hello, I'll implemented this test task in Angular way to see how I understand how Anugal works.
+Hello, I'll implemented this test task in Angular way to see how I understand Anugal works.

 There is also one more good way how to implement it in non standart way and imporeve performance and win in optimization when we will have 300-400-500 rows in the table.